CanonicalLtd/maas-docs/en/intro-concepts.md

 2001:db8:4d41:4153::/64
 ```

 ### IP ranges

 IP addresses can be reserved by adding one or more reserved ranges to a
 subnet configuration.
 There are two types of ranges that can be defined:

-- **Reserved range** For a MAAS managed subnet this is an IP range that MAAS will
+- **Reserved range**
+  There are two modes for a reserved range, depending on whether the subnet is
+  managed or unmanaged:
+    - **Managed**: MAAS will never use addresses in this range.
+They can be used
-  never use.
-You can use it for anything you want (e.g. infrastructure systems,
+      for anything (e.g. infrastructure systems, network hardware, external DHCP,
-  network hardware, external DHCP, or the namespace for an OpenStack cloud you
+      or the namespace for an OpenStack cloud you will be building).
-  will be building).
-Alternatively, for an MAAS unmanaged subnet, only addresses
-  in this range are used by MAAS.
+    - **Unmanaged**: MAAS will *only* use addresses in this range.

-- **Reserved dynamic range** An IP range that MAAS will use for enlisting,
+- **Reserved dynamic range**
+  An IP range that MAAS will use for enlisting, commissioning and, if
-  commissioning and, if MAAS-managed DHCP is enabled on the node's VLAN during
+  MAAS-managed DHCP is enabled on the node's VLAN during commissioning,
-  commissioning, deploying.
-An initial range is created as part of the DHCP
+  deploying.
+An initial range is created as part of the DHCP enablement process
-  enablement process if done with the web UI.
-For an unmanaged subnet, this
-  range is never used.
+  if done with the web UI.
+For an unmanaged subnet, this range is never used.

 See [IP ranges][ip-ranges] for how these ranges get created and
 [Commission nodes][post-commission-configuration] for how they get used and